dieki-n/Octoprint-Filament-Scale/README.md

+I don't use this anymore and don't maintain it.

+This guy forked it and looks to have made some updates.
+Check him out: https://github.com/techman83/Filament-Scale-Enhanced

 # OctoPrint Filament Scale

 This plugin allows connecting an HX711-based load cell to Octoprint to read out the current weight of the remaining filament.